coveooss/tgf/README.md

 ## Development

-Build are automatically launched on tagging.
+Builds are automatically launched on tagging.

-Tags with format image-0.0.0 automatically launch a Docker images build that are available through Docker Hub.
+Tags with the format image-0.0.0 automatically launch a Docker images build that are available through Docker Hub.
-Tags with format v0.0.0 automatically launch a new release on Github for the TGF executable.
+Tags with the format v0.0.0 automatically launch a new release on Github for the TGF executable.